This is to track ongoing personal goals. At some point I should add some

 I really like making plans for things to study.
 Sometimes I even finish!

 To clarify the difference between this and the reading list:

 - reading is me going through a book and (hopefully) remembering some

 - studying is me actively putting effort into long term recall.
 This usually

 means homework exercises and exams, but can also be oral exams and presentations, spaced repetition, etc.

-- Rust programming practice
+- Rust projects

 - Cormen et al, Introduction to Algorithms